algorandfoundation/puya-ts/docs/_md/documents/documents/Program-Structure.md

 ### Application Lifecycle Methods and other method options

-There are two approaches to handling application lifecycle events.
-By implementing a well-known method (convention based), or by using decorators (decorator based).
-It is also possible to use a combination of the two however decorators must not conflict with the implied behaviour of a well-known method.
+There are two approaches to handling application lifecycle events: by implementing a well-known method (convention-based), or by using decorators (decorator-based).
+It is also possible to use a combination of the two; however, decorators must not conflict with the implied behaviour of a well-known method.

-#### Convention based
+#### Convention-based

 Application lifecycle methods can be handled by a convention of well-known method names.
 The easiest way to discover these method names is to `implement` the interface `ConventionalRouting` from the `@algorandfoundation/algorand-typescript/arc4` module.

-- Explicit implementation of this interface is not required, but it will assist in auto complete suggestions for supported methods.
+- Explicit implementation of this interface is not required, but it will assist in autocomplete suggestions for supported methods.
-- Only implement the methods your application should support.
-I.e. don't implement `updateApplication` if your application should not be updatable.
+- Only implement the methods your application should support, i.e., don't implement `updateApplication` if your application should not be updatable.
-- 'Well-known' methods can receive arguments and return values
+- 'Well-known' methods can receive arguments and return values.

 ```ts
 import type { bytes, uint64 } from '@algorandfoundation/algorand-typescript'